Pin itGenerous corridors, clear sightlines, and the widest green-fee range in the valley make Escena the course that fits every budget.

 Photo courtesy of Visit Greater Palm Springs · Visit Greater Palm Springs

 Escena Golf Club sits in central Palm Springs, closer to the airport and the city's downtown corridor than most courses in the Coachella Valley.
-The Nicklaus Design team opened the course in 2005 with a layout that covers 7,173 yards across open desert terrain.
-The design philosophy emphasizes generous driving corridors and unobstructed sightlines, which makes Escena one of the more visually straightforward courses in the valley.
+The Nicklaus Design team opened the course in 2005 across 7,173 yards of open desert terrain.
+The design philosophy emphasises generous driving corridors and unobstructed sightlines, which makes Escena one of the more visually straightforward courses in the valley.
 There are no blind shots, no hidden hazards, and no holes where the correct line is unclear from the tee.

-This openness is deliberate.
-The Nicklaus Design team built a course where the challenge comes from execution rather than discovery.
-The fairways are wide enough to accept moderate mishits, but the approach shots tighten as the ball gets closer to the green.
-Bunkers are placed at the green complexes rather than in the fairways, which means tee shots are largely about distance and general direction while approach shots demand precision with specific clubs to specific quadrants.
+You're playing 7,173 yards, par 72, slope 147.
+The openness is deliberate.
+Nicklaus Design built a course where the challenge comes from execution rather than discovery.
+Fairways are wide enough to accept moderate mishits, but the approach shots tighten as the ball gets closer to the green.
+Bunkers cluster at the green complexes rather than in the fairways, so tee shots are largely about distance and direction while approach shots demand precision to specific quadrants.

-The slope of 147, if accurate, is notably steep for a course with this degree of visual openness.
-The discrepancy likely reflects the green complexes, which are more demanding than the fairway play might suggest.
-Pin positions on contoured greens, combined with the valley's afternoon wind, create a test that is harder than the course appears from the tee boxes.
-Golfers who play Escena for the first time tend to score higher than expected, then return knowing where the difficulty actually lives.
+That 147 slope is steep for a course this visually open.
+The discrepancy lives in the green complexes, which are more demanding than the fairway play suggests.
+Pin positions on contoured greens, combined with the valley's afternoon wind, create a test harder than the course appears from the tee boxes.
+First-time players tend to score higher than expected, then return knowing where the difficulty actually lives.

-The green-fee range at Escena is the widest in the valley: $80 to $204 during peak season, dropping to $59 to $80 off-peak.
-Dynamic pricing drives this spread, and the low end of the peak range represents genuine value for a Nicklaus Design layout of this length.
-Booking through GolfNow regularly surfaces rates toward the lower end, particularly for midweek and afternoon tee times.
-Off-peak summer rates at $59 make Escena one of the most affordable full-length courses in the Coachella Valley, and the design quality does not diminish at the lower price point.
+The green-fee range is the widest in the valley: $80 to $204 in peak season, $59 to $80 off-peak.
+Dynamic pricing drives the spread, and the low end of peak represents genuine value for a Nicklaus Design layout of this length.
+Off-peak summer rates at $59 make Escena one of the most affordable full-length courses in the Coachella Valley.

 Palm Springs, California